 Christy Trujillo was born in a small town in Northeast Florida near the Saint Marys River.
 As an only child, her love for reading was born from necessity and blossomed into a love for the written word.

 Trujillo has published six novels including the multi-cultural Maldito Series and an adult romance under the pen name, Lee Ralaine.
-She currently resides in Jacksonville, FL with her husband, son, two black cats who seem to be very lucky and one tuxedo cat whose morning antics are more reliable than an alarm clock.
+She currently resides in Jacksonville, FL with her son, two black cats who seem to be very lucky and one tuxedo cat whose morning antics are more reliable than an alarm clock.